| By Cherry

 the midnight bear out of our house, was now so exhausted that he just had to lie

 down and rest?
 Well, I'm sticking with that last version.
-Once we got all
+Once

-doors.
-The next morning, I inspected the back door and saw the bear's paw
+locked both doors.
+The next morning, I inspected

-marks there, too.
-It was lucky he wasn't able to get in the back because that's
+able to get in the back because that's where our freezer, spare frig and pantry

-where our freezer, spare frig and pantry are located.
-What a mess that could have
+are located.
+What a mess that could have been!
+I also

-been!
-I also noticed that on the front door there was one perfect left paw
+noticed that on the front door there was one perfect left paw mark in mud on the

-mark in mud on the glass.
-I could just picture the bear standing on his hinds,
+glass.
+I could just picture the bear standing on his hinds, balancing with his

-balancing with his left paw on the glass as he shredded the screen and pulled
+left paw on the glass as he shredded the screen and pulled open the door with

-open the door with his right.
-I said to Richard, "Let's leave that one print
+his right.
+I said to Richard, "Let's leave that one print there for awhile.

-realized that the bear had been so drawn to my recliner area by chocolate and
+we realized that the bear had been so drawn to my recliner area by chocolate and

 caramel calcium chews I keep in a small drawer.
 Maybe it was a bear with osteoporosis.
 It